In this article...

-That’s why many organizations are turning to automation for help.
-Gartner recently valued the market at almost $9 billion worldwide, with supply chain management companies like SAP and Oracle leading in revenue by a long stretch.2 But these two are certainly not the only options; there are hundreds of solutions available for supply chain management, and it can be difficult to know which will meet your specific industry and business goals.
+There are hundreds of software options available for supply chain management, and it can be difficult to know which will meet your specific industry and business goals.
 This buyer’s guide will help you develop an understanding of features, trends, and specific use examples in order to choose the best supply chain management software vendor for your company.

-SCM software has extensive applications in almost any product materials-focused industry, such as logistics, manufacturing, automotive, retail, grocery, healthcare and pharmaceutical, and many others.
-Items managed can include finished goods, partially-finished goods, or raw materials used in production.
+SCM software has extensive applications in almost any product materials-focused industry, such as logistics, manufacturing, automotive, retail, grocery, healthcare, and pharmaceutical.
+Companies that use SCM solutions produce finished goods, partially-finished goods, or raw materials used in production.

-Similar to the move toward virtual IT infrastructure in other industries, many customer-facing organizations are deliberately ceding ownership of their materials and production processes.
-Yes, this lets them devote more resources to high-level innovation and their core business model, but it also complicates the supply chain by outsourcing more phases to partner organizations and overseas facilities with less centralized control.
-This multiplication of suppliers, distribution channels, and work-in-process inventory also creates higher levels of global competition and risk.
-Roughly two-thirds of senior executives expect supply chain risk to grow in coming years.3
+Like the move toward outsourcing of specialized tasks we see in other industries, many customer-facing organizations prefer to contract with outside companies for their materials and production processes.
+This lets them devote more resources to high-level innovation and their core business model.
+It also complicates the supply chain by letting partner organizations and overseas facilities manage processes and products with less centralized control.
+The multiplication of suppliers, distribution channels, and work-in-process inventory also creates higher levels of global competition and risk.

-The extreme complexity of modern supply chains calls for strong central management tools and better visibility, which are two of SCM software’s biggest promises.
-An SCM solution helps companies establish and automate pricing, transportation, and payment models to better manage their supply and distribution network, all while staying responsive to the ebb and flow of customer demand.
+The extreme complexity of modern supply chains require strong centralized management tools and better visibility, which SCM solutions promise to deliver.
+An SCM software helps companies establish and automate pricing, transportation, and payment models to better manage their supply and distribution network, all while staying responsive to the ebb and flow of customer demand.

 There are several different solutions available for supply chain IT buyers: